DataDog/IntegrationTemplate/rookout/README.md

 ```

 ## Data Collected
-You can collect custom metrics and events by creating a Datadog output in your Rookout rule, whether it be the number of times a rule is triggered,
+You can collect custom metrics and events by creating a Datadog output in your Rookout rule.
+Some commonly used patterns:
-an event that sends a variable value, custom text or any other custom action and information that you'd need from your application that is supported by Datadog.
+* Count the number of a times a method is invoked (increment)
+* Document an event such as process started (event)
+* Record batch sizes (histogram)

 ## Troubleshooting
 If you have any questions, contact us at support@rookout.com.